1/31/2019

 Jeffrey Lamboujon

 Good morning.
 Thanks for taking my questions.
-My first one's on the OP side for the lower 48.
-I was just hoping you could talk a bit more about the Vintage 5 testing that you've mentioned a few times now that's going on in the Eagleford in terms of both variables that you may be tweaking and then also just a timeline for when we may see some data around it all.
-And then in the Permian specifically, I was hoping you could talk a bit about capital allocation within an asset for you all just towards getting a sense of operational objectives there in the near term.
+My first one's on the upside for the lower 48.
+I was just hoping you could talk a bit more about the Vintage 5 testing that you've mentioned a few times now that's going on in the Eagleford in terms of both variables that you may be tweaking and then also just timeline for when we may see some data around it all.
+And then in the Permian specifically, I was hoping you could talk a bit about capital allocation and within NASA for you all just towards getting a sense of operational objectives there in the near term?

 speaker